 Shared ownership is a type of social housing where a household purchases a share (usually between 25% to 75%) of a property and pays rent on the remaining portion.
 This allows people to get onto the property ladder with a lower deposit and mortgage, and they can gradually increase their share of ownership over time in a process known as “staircasing.”

-Supported housing provides accommodation and support services for vulnerable individuals, such as those with physical or mental disabilities, the elderly, or survivors of domestic violence.
+Supported living provides accommodation and support services for vulnerable individuals, like those with physical or mental disabilities, the elderly, or survivors of domestic violence.
 These properties may have additional facilities and staff to assist residents with specific needs.

 Temporary Accommodation